PolumniaOmnia/PolumniaOmnia/README.md

 <p align="center"> 𝘽𝙔𝙄; slow and stupid, I don't like talking abt my personal life, I do grammatical errors a lot + curses a lot + get typos a lot, I sometimes can't control my attitude so i might come as rude, if I make you uncomfy don't be shy to tell me about it.

-<p align="center"> 𝙖𝙣𝙙 𝙖𝙡𝙨𝙤; DO NOT TAKE INSPO OR COPY MY SKINS, except if I give you permission. ✧ friend requests are off so just tell me or whisp if you want to be in my friends list.
+<p align="center"> 𝙖𝙣𝙙 𝙖𝙡𝙨𝙤; DO NOT TAKE INSPO OR COPY MY SKINS, except if I give you permission. ✧ I do not accept sudden friend reqs so at least interact first.

 <p align="center"> current scara count; 41